GReturn/GReturn/README.md

  ### 💌 Note:

   The [Facial-Detection-via-OpenCV][face-opencv] is not a project that I am proud of creating.
-I simply used resources from websites and YouTube, and I feel miserable displaying it in here.
+I simply used resources from websites and YouTube, and I feel miserable displaying it in here since it does not represent the best of me.
 However, I will not be taking it down since I want my future self to think that I was miserable.
 That feeling of misery will be a reminder to my future self that I truly strived hard to become a person he would be in the future.
 I just hope the person he became is a person he can be proud of.

   [face-opencv]: https://github.com/GReturn/Facial-Detection-via-OpenCV